amirkeren/bluemix-lab2/README.md

 To finish the flow we will create a trigger to run the sequence.
 The trigger will be a change in the "phrases" DB

-1. Click on "Automate" (make sure your sequence is selected on the left)
+1. Select your sequence again and click on "Automate"

 2. Choose "Cloudant Changes" and then click on the Green "New Trigger"